AtoxSplash/splash-gcphone/readme.md

-This is my own version of https://github.com/N3MTV/gcphone GCPhone is a vue.js android styled phone for FiveM
+GCPhone is a vue.js android styled phone for FiveM

 ## Notes
-+ ESX is required
+- ESX is required
+- This is my own version of https://github.com/N3MTV/gcphone

 ## Changes from gcphone
 + Improved design